Home » Curriculum » A Levels

 A Level Overview

-A levels are a focussed qualification of three subjects and English studied over two years, with examinations in the second year.
-At CATS Cambridge our A level delivery is specifically designed for motivated international students, with additional English language support to help them excel in their studies.
-We offer a wide range of subjects we work with each student to choose the best combination to achieve their university goals
+A Levels are a focused qualification of three subjects and English studied over two years, with examinations in the second year.
+At CATS Cambridge, our A Level delivery is specifically designed for motivated international students, with additional English language support to help them excel in their studies.
+We offer a wide range of subjects we work with each student to choose the best combination to achieve their university goals.

 A Level qualifications in a wide choice of subjects, including Sciences, Humanities and the Arts